kreshuklab/predoc-course/README.md

 #### Loss function and optimizer
 To make your network learn, you have to give it feedback on how well it is performing.
 This is done using a loss function.
-You can use the `torch.nn.BCELoss` for that.
+You can use for example `torch.nn.BCELoss` for that.

 After having computed the loss, you want to propagate the feedback signal back through the network to update its parameters.
 The `torch.optim` package takes care of this.
 It contains many optimizers which follow the same principle but differ in